 Climate change impacts on ecosystems

-This warming will impact ecosystems through heat stress, precipitation changes and alterations in biogeochemical cycles and energy flows.
+Across much of the United States, spring is starting earlier in the year relative to 20th-century averages.
+In some cases, these changes lead to resource mismatches and changes in species interactions.
+Climate change is also leading to large-scale shifts in the range and abundance of species, which are altering terrestrial, freshwater, and marine ecosystems.
 Unfortunately, species and ecosystems are already contending with multiple other environmental stresses, such as habitat loss, pollution, invasive species, and over-harvesting.
 The cumulative effect of these multiple stressors, in concert with a rapidly changing climate, is expected to disrupt ecosystem processes and services, and increase the risk of species extinctions.

 Species respond to climate change in different ways and at different rates.
 This diversity in responses increases the likelihood that important interconnections that have evolved over millennia—such as between pollinators and the flowers they fertilize, or breeding birds and the insects on which they feed—will be disrupted and fail.
 In addition, the confounding effects of other stressors such as land use change and pollution may hinder or prevent innate adaptive responses.